KennyLightfoot/hmnp-site/docs/DEPLOYMENT-SUMMARY.md

 # 🚀 HMNP V2 Deployment Summary
-**Production-Ready System Successfully Deployed**
+**Status as of July 2025: Deployment Blocked**

-## 📊 MISSION STATUS: ✅ COMPLETE
+## 📊 MISSION STATUS: 🔄 IN PROGRESS

-**From Chaos to Legend in One Session**
-We've successfully rebuilt the entire booking system from a 1,527-line nightmare into a bulletproof, production-ready architecture.
+The system rebuild is largely complete, but critical issues from the January 2025 audit remain unresolved.
+Do **not** deploy to production until all items in [OUTSTANDING_ISSUES_CHECKLIST.md](../OUTSTANDING_ISSUES_CHECKLIST.md) are closed.

 ---